Grey Matters Centre

 If you do decide counselling is for you and you would like to book an appointment then we will cover the agreement of how we will work together.
 This includes: confidentiality and the dates and times of our sessions.

 Therapy aims to provide a safe, empathic and supportive place to explore your issues which at times can be demanding, frustrating, emotional and difficult.
 It requires you to discuss painful emotions and memories which may make you feel worse at the beginning.
 This has to be done so that you can gradually process and understand them and in time feel better.

 How many sessions will I have?

 This will depend on your motivation and commitment to therapy, how much work and practice you do in between sessions, the nature and complexity of your problem.

 Sessions will be 50 minutes long and at the same time, every week (unless otherwise agreed).
 However if you need to change time and frequency we will try and accommodate you.

 The contact details provided are for use in the case of cancellations and alterations.
-We understand there are times when contact may be required outside booked session times.
-We strongly advise that the contact details provided are not always manned and messages will only be picked up on an irregular basis throughout the working day.
+We strongly advise you that the contact details provided are not always manned and messages will only be picked up on an irregular basis throughout the working day.
 Therefore, in extreme situations, you are advised to call for medical help/advice.
+Please look on our crisis page for some useful telephone numbers.
 We will however reply to all messages as soon as possible.

 Wanting to book for someone you are worried about?

-Chose the correct time to talk to the person you are worried about, when you are calm, when the time is right, be forthright and honest, listen carefully, ask open-ended questions, give them hope, be supportive, give them resources and keep supporting them.
+Chose the correct time to talk to the person you are worried about, when you are calm, when the time is right, be forthright and honest, listen carefully, ask open-ended questions, give them hope, be supportive, give them resources, such as directing them to our website, and keep supporting them.